aliyun/terraform-provider-alicloud/website/docs/r/eip_address.html.markdown

 The following arguments are supported:
 * `activity_id` - (Optional) Special activity ID.
 This parameter is not required.
 * `address_name` - (Optional) The name of the EIP instance.
 This name can have a string of 2 to 128 characters, must contain only alphanumeric characters or hyphens, such as "-",".","_", and must not begin or end with a hyphen, and must not begin with http:// or https://.
+* `allocation_id` - (Optional, Available since v1.224.0) The ID of the EIP instance.
+If you specify the instance ID of An EIP that has already been applied for, the IpAddress of that instance will be reused.
+Only one of the IpAddress and InstanceId parameters needs to be specified.
+If neither parameter is specified, the system will randomly apply for an EIP.
 * `auto_pay` - (Optional) Whether to pay automatically.
 Valid values: `true` and `false`.
 Default value: `true`.
 When `auto_pay` is `true`, The order will be automatically paid.
 When `auto_pay` is `false`, The order needs to go to the order center to complete the payment. **NOTE:** When `payment_type` is `Subscription`, this parameter is valid.
 * `bandwidth` - (Optional, Computed) The maximum bandwidth of the EIP.
 Valid values: `1` to `200`.
 Unit: Mbit/s.
 Default value: `5`.
 * `deletion_protection` - (Optional, Computed, Available since v1.207.0) Whether the delete protection function is turned on.